awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 The structure of a landing zone in AWS Control Tower is as follows:
 + **Root** – The parent that contains all other OUs in your landing zone\.
 + **Security OU** – This OU contains the Log Archive and Audit accounts\.
 These accounts often are referred to as *shared accounts*\.
-You can choose customized names for these shared accounts when you launch your landing zone\.
-However, they cannot be renamed later\.
+When you launch your landing zone, you can choose customized names for these shared accounts, and you have the option to bring existing AWS accounts into AWS Control Tower for security and logging\.
+However, these cannot be renamed later, and existing accounts cannot be added for security and logging after initial launch\.
 + **Sandbox OU** – The Sandbox OU is created when you launch your landing zone, if you enable it\.
 This and other registered OUs contain the enrolled accounts that your users work with to perform their AWS workloads\.
 + **AWS SSO directory** – This directory houses your AWS SSO users\.
 It defines the scope of permissions for each AWS SSO user\.
 + **AWS SSO users** – These are the identities that your users can assume to perform their AWS workloads in your landing zone\.